DjangoGirlsSeoul/lightandleadership/README.md

 <h3>Setting up your local environment</h3>
 -----

-This assumes that you have python3 installed. (we are using 3.4 but this should work for most python 3 versions) Go to a folder where you'll want to save the project folder.
+<p>This assumes that you have python3 installed. (we are using 3.4 but this should work for most python 3 versions)
+Go to a folder where you'll want to save the project folder. </p>

 1. Clone the project by entering `git clone git@github.com:rachellcalhoun/lightandleadership.git` in the terminal
     - This will create a folder called `lightandleadership` where you ran the command
     - 'cd ..' to leave this folder